retched/zencart_fedexrest/README.md

 This module uses [FedEx's RESTful API](https://developer.fedex.com/api/en-mx/catalog.html).

-As such, it replaces the [FedEx Web Services plugin](https://www.zen-cart.com/downloads.php?do=file&id=1784), which was based on the (now deprecated) older Web Services XML API.
+As such, it replaces the older [FedEx Web Services plugin](https://www.zen-cart.com/downloads.php?do=file&id=1784), which was based on the (now deprecated) XML API.

 ### Configuration

 If your goal is to get approximately the same prices as the [FedEx Online Rating Tool](https://www.fedex.com/en-us/online/rating.html#), use these settings:

 - In the online rating tool:
   - Enter the ship from and to addresses, the weight and number of packages.
 Leave all other settings at their default values.
+Be sure the weight and number of packages matches *exactly* what Zen Cart is using - 1 package weighing 100 pounds is rated differently than 10 packages weighing 10 pounds.

 - In Zen Cart Admin settings for FedEx REST:
   - Ship From address is residential = false